 They say if you do what you love you will never work a day in your life.
-One of the many passions in my life is managing projects.
+A passion of mine, second to restoring cars is managing projects.
+As a professional project manager by day, a Project Management Professional (PMP) certified by Project Management Institute, I use many best practices when restoring cars as a hobby.
+To date I have about fifteen true restorations under my belt.
 When there is not an unlimited budget, and when there is not an open-ended time frame, astute project management techniques will add immeasurable value to an automotive build.
 My dream, my passion, my goal is to guide my fellow hobbyists who may be lost in a project get back on track, or help those who want to explore doing a project.

 Restoring or even fixing up a car takes money and time.
 In the project management world these two things are referred to as cost and schedule.
 If you are outsourcing any of the work now you have introduced vendor management into your project, another passion of mine.
 Managing your own expectations as well as the expectations of a vendor or subcontractor in the areas of cost, schedule and quality are paramount in a build.
-I will outline below many of the techniques I have used on the restoration projects contained right here on my hobby website.
+I will outline below many of the techniques I have used on the restoration projects contained on here on my hobby website, www.jakesgeneralstore.com

 First we need to establish your end game.
 Take a shot at answering the questions below.

-- Are you interested in restoring or building a car or truck and maintaining a planned schedule to; a.)
+- Are you interested in restoring or building a car or truck, and maintaining a planned schedule to; a.)
 Establish a budget and then remain in that budget?

 Resources are things like money, a garage, a shop, a truck, a trailer, tools, and time.
 Next think about what amount of work you want to do?
 Are you a do-it yourselfer?
 Do you enjoy the dirty work of a tear down?
 Do you have the patience to put in a headliner?
-Are you comfortable vacuuming up rat and raccoon shit and coming face to face with live snakes?
+Are you comfortable vacuuming up rat and raccoon crap and coming face to face with live snakes?
 Are you ok with getting stung by a swarm of bees?
 The answers to these questions will determine what if any of the work on your build is outsourced.
 Often times even though you have the skill to do something, it is a better value to outsource.
 Examples are; honing your engine block, porting heads, sandblasting parts etc. There are service providers who have the tooling and equipment to do the work.
 Buying the equipment to use once, or even twice is not prudent.
 Another example is a simple as a car trailer.
 A car trailer can cost $2-$3,000.
 You many only need to haul your car 2-3 times.
-A tow truck service even at $120/per haul might be a better value, moreover storing the trailer may not be an option where you live.
+A tow truck service even at $120/per haul might be a better value.
+Moreover storing the trailer may not be an option where you live.
 Another example is a welder, even though you took that welding class in high school and know how to weld, maybe having a professional welder do the work is a better way to go.
 Don’t get me wrong, having a car trailer, a small sandblaster, a blasting cabinet and even a small 220 AMP welder are very fun, effective tools to use as an automotive hobbyist.
 Above we talked about understanding your skills and resources before you begin your project.
 These decisions will drive the next exercises, the cost or budget of your build, and the timeframe or schedule you expect on your build.
-Many tasks on your project, even though they may be a better value, can still be performed by you, after all this is a hobby and doing the work on your build up to you.
+Many tasks on your project, even though they may be a better value, can still be performed by you, after all this is a hobby and doing the work on your build is up to you.
 Learning a skill and understanding the tooling used is very fulfilling.
 Moreover, they both can be used on future projects.
 Once you complete your first project plan or estimate of cost and schedule, you may need to come back and re-consider what work you will be doing.
 We also need to do an exercise what vendors you have access to.
 Keep that in the back of your head for now.